 It is the third Tuesday of September in this rat-f’d Year of the Rat.

-Officially still six days from the autumnal equinox, it is the unofficial last day of summer, a final blast of sun and heat before the season turns, and with it the short days of winter which loom just around the corner.
+Officially still six days from the autumnal equinox, it is the unofficial last day of summer in northern Europe, a final blast of sun and heat before the season turns, and with it the short days of winter which loom just around the corner.

 It’s 30 degrees (86F) at 5pm, and after my last zoom call, it’s time to shut the laptop and head out for a power-walk through the nearby sun-drenched Vondelpark to stock up on some vitamin-D and get some steps in.